Guide

 If you need to claim, your provider will assess your case then begin paying out a monthly payment.
 This can be up to 50% and 70% of your average monthly self-employed income.

-• Policy cease age: This is when you expect to stop needing the insurance.
+- Policy cease age: This is when you expect to stop needing the insurance.
 It will be the age when you plan to retire.

-• Deferral period: The period of time from the day you become unable to work until you receive insurance payments.
+- Deferral period: The period of time from the day you become unable to work until you receive insurance payments.
 Some people choose to receive payments immediately while others choose to defer payments.
-This can be the case if, for instance, they have savings that they would rather use first.
+This can be the case if, for instance, if they have savings that they would rather use first.

-• Payout length: Income protection usually covers you until you retire or can return to work.
-But, some people choose shorter payout lengths of a year or two, for a lower premium.
+- Pay-out length: Income protection usually covers you until you retire or can return to work.
+But, some people choose shorter pay-out lengths of a year or two, for a lower premium.

-• Sum assured: If your average monthly income is high, it will cost more to assure it than someone earning less.
+- Sum assured: If your average monthly income is high, it will cost more to assure it than someone earning less.
 This is because the insurer will need to pay out more if you are unable to work.

-• Current age: The older you are, the higher your insurance premiums will be.
+- Current age: The older you are, the higher your insurance premiums will be.

-• Medical history: Your personal medical history may affect the cost of your premiums.
+- Medical history: Your personal medical history may affect the cost of your premiums.

 What is the best income protection for self-employed people?

+Is another kind of insurance more appropriate?
 You could look into life insurance for self-employed people or critical illness insurance.
-These will also cover you for loss of earnings.
+These will also cover you for loss of earnings

+Do you need it?
 Some people have extensive savings or family who could support them.
 Others are young with no major responsibilities.
 In these cases, you may decide it is not necessary for you.

+Could you survive on government benefits?
 You may own your home outright or have very low outgoings.
 In this scenario, you may be able to get by on government benefits.

+What kind of risks do you face?
 You know yourself and your business best.
 Some people may do work or have lifestyles with low occupational risk.
 For example, a freelance graphic designer who works from home.
-Other self-employed people work in higher risk environments such as self-employed roofers.
-Anyone can get sick or injured, but you may choose a different level of premium depending on the risks you face.
+Whereas other self-employed people work in higher risk environments such as self-employed roofers.
+Anyone can get sick or injured, but you may choose a different level premium depending on the risks you face.

 Can I claim self-employed income protection insurance as a business expense?

-No. income protection insurance is usually taken out by the business owner and you pay tax on it.
+No, income protection insurance is usually taken out by the business owner and you pay tax on it.
 Once it's been paid out, you don't need to pay tax on your new 'income'.
 But, if you had claimed it as an expense through your business, HMRC would want to tax you on your pay-out.

 How long will my self-employed income protection insurance policy pay out for?